Hartford: Merging Libraries benefits City, College, Students and Residents

 Partnerships like these are becoming more common, Fay said, with examples including the City of San Jose and San Jose State University in California, The Lone Star College and Harris County in Texas, The University of Houston-Sugar Land and Fort Bend County also in Texas, and the Tidewater Community College and the City of Virginia Beach in Virginia.

-When a project like this benefits the University, the City, but more importantly the students and residents of Hartford, you can say that you don’t need a degree from UConn to figure out that this is a no-brainer.
+When a project like this benefits the University, the City, and most importantly the students and residents of Hartford, it doesn’t take a degree from UConn to figure out that this is a no-brainer.